spacetelescope/webbpsf/docs/jwst.rst

-Note that the weak lenses are in the short wave channel only; webbpsf won't stop you from simulating a LW image with a weak lens, but that's not a real configuration that can be acheived with NIRCam.
+Note that the weak lenses are in the short wave channel only; webbpsf won't stop you from simulating a LW image with a weak lens, but that's not a real configuration that can be achieved with NIRCam.

 SI WFE